JoshLoecker/MAPT/README.md

 A `.temp` folder is generated under the `results` folder.
 This file contains data that is not necessary to the general user.
-If this folder is deleted, the next `snakemake` run will detect results in this folder is not present, and it may be ran again.
+If this folder is deleted, the next `snakemake` run will detect results in this folder is not present, and the pipeline will be ran again.

 ## Known Errors
 Deleting files from the `.temp` folder will cause the pipeline to regenerate these files, along with any output downstream.
-If you experience any errors, contact [joshua.loecker@usda.gov](mailto:joshua.loecker@usda.gov) for assistance
+If you experience any errors, contact [joshua.loecker@jacks.sdstate.edu](mailto:joshua.loecker@jacks.sdstate.edu) for assistance

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbOTIyMDg4NzE1XX0=